-- Countries involved in the agreement will not offer products at a low cost only to gain a bigger share in the market.
-They offer goods at prices that are even lower than production costs, then increase prices when they’ve overcome the competition.
+Countries involved in the agreement will not offer products at a low cost only to gain a bigger share in the market.
+They will not offer goods at prices that are even lower than production costs, then increase prices when they’ve overcome the competition.

-- Because of the standardized business operations such as labor standards and environmental protection, exporters operate in a level playing field.
+Because of standardized business operations such as labor standards and environmental protection, exporters operate in a level playing field.

-- The agreement involved not stealing the innovative goods of other exporters.
+The agreement involves not stealing the innovative goods of other exporters.
 Countries adhere to existing copyright and intellectual property laws.

 Advantages of Bilateral Agreements

-- Since it involves only two countries, entering into a bilateral agreement is much easier compared to multilateral trade agreements.
+Since it involves only two countries, entering into a bilateral agreement is much easier as compared to multilateral trade agreements.

 When the parties involved see demand, they will open more job opportunities.

 Bilateral agreements also enable consumers to buy goods at lower prices.
 For instance, some types of products may be more expensive without an agreement.